apache/incubator-datalab/README.md

 ### Manage git credentials

-In order to manage git credentials on Notebook node, click on the button, which looks like gear in “Action” field.
-Then in drop-down menu choose “Manage git credentials” action.
+In order to manage git credentials on Notebook node, click on the button “Git credentials”.
+Then in menu you can add or edit existing credentials.

 List of parameters for Notebook node to **manage git credentials**: